cal-itp/data-infra/docs/analytics_tools/python_libraries.md

 # after make setup_env in order to successfully import shared_utils
 ```

-See [data-analyses/example_reports](https://github.com/cal-itp/data-analyses/tree/main/example_report) for examples in how to use `shared_utils` for general functions, charts), and maps.
+See [data-analyses/example_reports](https://github.com/cal-itp/data-analyses/tree/main/example_report) for examples on how to use `shared_utils` for general functions, charts, and maps.

 (pandas-resources)=
 ## pandas